microsoft/frontend-bootcamp/step1-06/demo/README.md

 In React, the data travels in one direction: top-down in the form of state propagating down the component hierarchy.
 Only the component containing the state can change the state itself.
 When a UI interaction occurs, a stateful component must pass down an event handler to the UI component triggering the event in order to signal a state change.

-[Step #3 of "Thinking in React"](https://reactjs.org/docs/thinking-in-react.html) suggests finding the "minimal set of mutable state" that your application requires.
-So in this demo we are going to add that "minimal state" to our application and drive our UI off of that data.
-With that done, the next step will be to create ways to modify that state, which will in turn cascade down through our UI.
-This [reconciliation](https://reactjs.org/docs/reconciliation.html) process, figuring out what in your UI needs to change based on changing state, is what React excels at.
+[Step #3 of "Thinking in React"](https://reactjs.org/docs/thinking-in-react.html#step-3-identify-the-minimal-but-complete-representation-of-ui-state) suggests finding the "minimal set of mutable state" that your application requires.
+What pieces of state can we identify?

+[Step #4 of "Thinking in React"](https://reactjs.org/docs/thinking-in-react.html#step-4-identify-where-your-state-should-live) asks us to think about where our state should live.

+- Is the state local to a single component?
+- Is the state derived from another state?
+- Is the state primarily in one component but shared with others?
+- Is the state global?

 ## Adding state to TodoApp